FreddyJS/LinkedList_CPP/README.md

 # DoublyLinkedList for C++
 C ++ library that provides all the necessary methods to handle a list of any type of data.
 It is implemented by two classes, the "manager" class (LinkedList) and the node class (LinkedListItem).

-**The LinkedList needs to be created with dynamic allocation in order to work properly**.
-It is because if the first or last node of the list changes we need to change the first or last pointer of the LinkedList or something will break.
+**When using static allocation remember to return the list if it's modified when passed by value**.
+It is because if the first or last node of the list changes we need to change the first or last pointer of the LinkedList class.

-In order to prevent to use static allocation the destructor of the LinkedList Class is private.
-To deallocate the memory of the list you can use the public method destruct or the method destructLinkedList.
-The items of the list will be removed automatically.

 ## LinkedList Class
 ```c++